AP Chem Unit 7 Progress Check MCQ: Everything You Need to Know

 The Bottom Line

 The students who do best treat progress checks as what they really are: free, official practice with real AP-style questions and detailed feedback.
-Use it that way.
+And use it that way.
 Work through it carefully, learn from your mistakes, and you'll walk into the actual exam feeling way more confident than if you'd just rushed through it and moved on.